golemfactory/golem-docs/src/pages/docs/creators/golem-workers/basic-concepts-guide.md

 By familiarizing yourself with these docs, you'll have a better understanding of the available endpoints and how to interact with them.

-The spec also allows you to try the edpoints out - you can modify the examples and execute them on your Golem-Workers server.
+The spec also allows you to try the endpoints out - you can modify the examples and execute them on your Golem-Workers server.

 ## 2. Managing Clusters